naufalrf4/naufalrf4/README.md

 Web Developer
 -------------

-A second year student majoring Computer Engineering Technology at IPB University.
+A thurd year student majoring Computer Engineering Technology at IPB University.
 Proficient in both computer hardware and software.
 Love to learn new things!! 💡💡

 * 🌍  I'm based in Depok, West Java
 * 🖥️  See my portfolio at [Here](http://naufalrf.tech)